xMAnton/ADPassword/README.md

 I recommend the cli install from below.
 If you do not want the cli install, you can also try the GUI most steps are in the video: https://www.youtube.com/watch?v=AYmsdw3tHoU

 ## Add the certificate from your Active Directory to the Zimbra server trust
 If you use the same SSL certificate on your AD as on Zimbra there is a good change you can skip this step.
 If you already use your AD server for external auth, you can probably skip this as well.
-If you are not sure, configure your domain to auth againts AD first before installing this extension.
+If you are not sure, configure your domain to auth against AD first before installing this extension.

 * /opt/zimbra/j2sdk-20140721/bin/keytool -import -alias cacertclass1ca -keystore /opt/zimbra/java/jre/lib/security/cacerts -import -trustcacerts -file your-exported-cert.cer
 * default password: changeit